 Update, 11/11/2017: Unfortunately, it appears that this article can no longer be found on the March for Science’s blog.
 Luckily, it was captured by the Wayback Machine.
 I updated the link in the above paragraph to direct to the archived version.

 Do you live in a house made of mushrooms?
 This reality may be closer than you imagine!
 Discover the future of fungi in the latest article by my friend and colleague Sonia Travaglini and learn how growing research on mushrooms is spawning ideas for renewable building materials, textiles, and more.

 What if we could eradicate mosquito-borne illnesses with a simple trick of molecular biology?
-Human-engineered gene drives have been getting a lot of media attention lately because some hope they will allow us to do just that.
+Human-engineered gene drives have been getting a lot of media attention lately because some believe they will allow us to do just that.
 But will gene drives live up to the hype?
-My latest article for the Genetics Society of America addresses this issue.
+My latest feature for the Genetics Society of America addresses this issue.
 I interviewed experts in population genetics to get a better understanding of how gene drives might work in the wild, and what I learned left me with an even stronger appreciation of the power of evolution.

 Things may seem a bit slow lately, but many new articles are in the works!